Student Grievance and Appeals Procedures

 You can follow WSSU's process for student complaints, which is located below.
-Beyond WSSU a student may follow the UNC-General Administration grievance procedure.
+Beyond WSSU a student may follow the UNC-System Office grievance procedure.
 You may also contact The Southern Association of Colleges and Schools Commission on Colleges, which is WSSU's regional accrediting agency.
 Once there search using "grievance" or "complaint."

 If you are residing outside of North Carolina while attending WSSU, in many cases you can file a complaint in the state where you are residing: Student Compliant Information by State and Agency or individual state below, as compiled and updated by the State Higher Education Executive Officers.